damien1/isotope-visual-layouts-lite/readme.txt

 === Plugin Name ===
 Contributors: damiensaunders
 Donate link:
-Tags: Database, Cron, Backup, Schedule, Logs, SQL Requires at least: 3.0
+Tags: Database, Cron, Backup, Schedule, SQL
+Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 2.0
+Stable tag: 2.1

 DBC Backup 2 is a safe & simple way to schedule regular WordPress database backups using the wp-cron batch jobs.

 == Description ==

-DBC Backup 2 is a * safe & simple way to schedule regular WordPress database backups* using the built-in batch jobs.
+DBC Backup 2 can give you the confidence that your WordPress database is backed-up and securely stored on your server.

 You select when and where your backup will be generated.
 The backup file is saved to directory on your web server which for many people is free storage and more reliable then saving to your home computer.

 = Key Features =
 * Secure - The file name includes some random characters which makes it impossible for someone to guess the backup name and download it.